-Surface water at landfill sites is generally assessed with regard to the criteria specified in the Provincial Water Quality Objectives (PWQO).
+Surface water at landfill sites is generally assessed regarding the criteria specified in the Provincial Water Quality Objectives (PWQO).
 The PWQOs are a set of ambient surface water quality criteria.
 In addition to the PWQOs, surface water quality results are, where relevant, compared to select Canadian Water Quality Guidelines (CWQGs).

-4.4.2 Surface Water Monitoring 2023
+4.4.2 Surface Water Monitoring 2024